 The fact that this disclosure was deliberately placed out of sight unless the user scrolls down (when they have no reason to do so) feels deceptive to us and some customers might be reluctant to work with a company that engages in these tactics.

-GoFreeCredit doesn’t appear to be certified by any actual data security firm, and while they claim to be a super-secure site, there is no evidence this is the case aside from their word that the site is “safe and secure”.
-Given the other practices engaged in by GoFreeCredit, potential customers might be wary of taking this company at their word.
+GoFreeCredit.com doesn't appear to be certified by any actual data security firm, and while it claims to be a super-secure site, there is no evidence that this is the case aside from its word that the site is "safe and secure."
+Given the other practices engaged in by GoFreeCredit.com, potential customers might be wary of taking this company at its word.

-GoFreeCredit doesn’t provide any kind of phone support or online customer service for its users besides email.
-Instead, they try and redirect all inquiries to TransUnion.
+GoFreeCredit.com doesn't provide any kind of phone support or online customer service for its users besides email.
+Instead, it tries to redirect all inquiries to TransUnion.
 Users seeking to obtain phone support may be better advised to look elsewhere, although once signed up for the service, they will be able to receive phone support through TransUnion.